5 Best Cask Finishes for Whiskey Beginners and Why

 When building a cocktail, think of yourself as a supporting actor.
 The bourbon is the star, and your other ingredients should help it shine.
 Simple, spirit-forward recipes are often your best bet, as they provide a framework for the bourbon’s unique finish to stand out.
 Forget about drowning it in sugary mixers or overpowering juices.
 Instead, choose high-quality ingredients that will harmonize with the notes imparted by that secondary cask.
 This thoughtful approach creates a drink that’s balanced, memorable, and far more interesting than its traditional counterpart.
 It’s about creating a conversation between the spirit and the other elements in your glass.

-Recipes That Let the Finish Shine
+Cocktail Recipes That Let the Finish Shine

 To let a finished bourbon’s character take center stage, stick to the classics.
 An Old Fashioned, a Manhattan, or a simple Whiskey Sour are perfect canvases because they don’t hide the spirit.
 For example, try making an Old Fashioned with a bourbon finished in port wine barrels, like our Mary Dowling Double Oak Barrel.
 The rich, dark fruit notes from the port cask will beautifully complement the demerara syrup and aromatic bitters.
 The key is simplicity: use a good, clear ice cube, a fresh citrus peel for garnish, and let the bourbon do the heavy lifting.
 This approach ensures the unique finish is the first and last thing you taste.